• Skip to primary navigation

 Tomer Weinberg was severely injured at the beginning of the Second Lebanon War.
 As he continued his recovery he lost his father, whose hobby was wine-making, to a tragic motorcycle accident.
 At that time, Tomer made a promise to continue his father’s work.
 Little did he know the impact that decision would have on restoring his life and also those of many others suffering from PTSD.

-Founded in April 2022, Terra Uma supports veterans coping with PTSD, helping them regain a full and meaningful life through vinotherapy – an innovative, pioneering rehabilitative process that integrates winemaking with healing, rooted in the deep connection between the human soul, the land, the vine and the wine.
+Founded in April 2022, Terra Uma supports veterans coping with PTSD, helping them regain a full and meaningful life through viticulture – an innovative, pioneering rehabilitative process that integrates winemaking with healing, rooted in the deep connection between the human soul, the land, the vine and the wine.

 Sport – Bridge to Education